10DevelopsO/onitor_repo/README.md

-# onitor_repo
+# Onitor Browser repository
-Extensions repository for the new version of Onitor Browser
+Downloads repository for the new version of Onitor Browser